-(full frame ~ 3.2 s); (2) at the end of the exposure, the charge in the active region is quickly (~ 41 ms) transferred into the frame store; (3) the next exposure begins; (4) simultaneously, the data in the frame store region is passed to a local processor which, after removing bias (the amount of charge in a pixel in the absence of any X-ray induced signal), identifies the position and amplitude of any "events" according to a number of criteria depending on the precise operating mode.
+ACIS CCD operation is: (1) the active region is exposed for a fixed amount of time (full frame $\sim 3.2 \text{ s}$ ; (2) at the end of the exposure, the charge in the active region is quickly ( $\sim 41 \text{ ms}$ ) transferred in parallel into the frame store; (3) the next exposure begins; (4) simultaneously, the data in the frame store region is transferred serially to a local processor which, after removing bias (see Section 6.12.1), identifies the position and amplitude of any "events" according to a number of criteria depending on the precise operating mode.
 These criteria always require a local maximum in the charge distribution above the event threshold (see Table 6.1).
 The position and the amount of charge collected, together with similar data for a limited region containing and surrounding the pixel are classified ("graded") and then passed into the telemetry stream.